 Activities for Seniors with Limited Mobility at Buckner Retirement Services

 At Buckner Retirement Services, community members will discover many things to do with seniors with limited mobility.
 We offer many recreational programs for seniors with limited mobility.
 Our wellness center also provides physical therapy services to help our residents maintain mobility.
 Our staff is always available to help residents find the perfect activity to enjoy so they can live a full life at Buckner Retirement Services.
 We understand the importance of staying active, regardless of ability.
-Call us at 855.931.5688 to learn more about our lifestyle options.
+Contact us at 214.227.7182 to learn more about our lifestyle options.